-4.5.1.1 Provider and any applicable subcontractors shall cease to perform any services required by this Contract as of the effective date of termination and shall comply with all reasonable instructions contained in the notice of termination which are related to the transfer of individuals, distribution of property and termination of services.
+- 4.5.1.1 Provider's employees, agents, contractors, and subcontractors providing services under this Agreement shall cease to perform any services required by this Contract as of the effective date of termination and shall comply with all reasonable instructions contained in the notice of termination which are related to the transfer of individuals, distribution of property and termination of services.
 Each party shall be responsible only for its performance in accordance with the terms of this Contract rendered prior to the effective date of termination.
 Provider and any applicable subcontractors shall assist in the orderly transfer/transition of the individuals served under this Contract.
-Provider and any applicable subcontractors shall promptly supply all information necessary for the reimbursement of any outstanding Medicaid claims.

-- Provider and any applicable subcontractors shall immediately 4.5.1.2 deliver to North Sound BH-ASO's Program Administrator or their successor, all North Sound BH-ASO assets (property) in Provider and any applicable subcontractor's possession and any property produced under this Contract.
+Provider and any applicable subcontractors shall promptly supply all information necessary for the reimbursement of any outstanding Medicaid claims. - 4.5.1.2 Provider's employees, agents, contractors, and subcontractors providing services under this Agreement shall immediately deliver to North Sound BH-ASO's Program Administrator or their successor, all North Sound BH-ASO assets (property) in Provider and any applicable subcontractor's possession and any property produced under this Contract.
 Provider and any applicable subcontractors grant North Sound BH-ASO the right to enter upon Provider and any applicable subcontractor's premises for the sole purpose of recovering any North Sound BH-ASO property that Provider and any applicable subcontractors fails to return within 10 business days of termination of this Contract.
 Upon failure to return North Sound BH-ASO property within 10 business days of the termination of this Contract, Provider and any applicable subcontractors shall be charged with all reasonable costs of recovery, including transportation and attorney's fees.
 Provider and any applicable subcontractors shall protect and preserve any property of North Sound BH-ASO that is in the possession of Provider and any applicable subcontractors pending return to North Sound BH-ASO. - 4.5.1.3 North Sound BH-ASO shall be liable for and shall pay for only those services authorized and provided through the date of termination.
-North Sound BH-ASO may pay an amount agreed to by the parties for partially completed work and services, if work products are useful to or usable by North Sound BH-ASO. - 4.5.1.4 If the Program Administrator terminates this Contract for default, North Sound BH-ASO may withhold a sum from the final payment to Provider that North Sound BH-ASO determines is necessary to protect North Sound BH-ASO against loss or additional liability occasioned by the alleged default.
+North Sound BH-ASO may pay an amount agreed to by the parties for partially completed work and services, if work products are useful to or usable by North Sound BH-ASO. - 4.5.1.4 If the North Sound BH-ASO's Program Administrator terminates this Contract for default, North Sound BH-ASO may withhold a sum from the final payment to Provider that North Sound BH-ASO determines is necessary to protect North Sound BH-ASO against loss or additional liability occasioned by the alleged default.
 North Sound BH-ASO shall be entitled to all remedies available at law, in equity, or under this Contract.
 If it is later determined Provider was not in default, or if Provider terminated this Contract for default, Provider shall be entitled to all remedies available at law, in equity, or under this Contract.